 The importance of the belly’s role in health and wellbeing has eluded most Westerners.
-Research of gastroenterologist, Michael Gershon, M.D. at Columbia Presbyterian Medical Center confirms that the intestines have more neural cells capable of both feeling and memory than our spinal column.
+Research of gastroenterologist, Michael Gershon confirms that the intestines have more neural cells capable of both feeling and memory than our spinal column.
 He refers to the “gut” as the second or abdominal brain.
 Taoists monks and practitioners have recognized this truth for thousands of years.

 The philosophical foundation of Chi Nei Tsang is an ancient Chinese healing art that focuses primarily on the abdomen.
 Developed 5,000 years ago by Taoist monks who also originated Chi Kung, Tai Chi, Feng Shui and Classical Chinese Medicine.
 They discovered the most effective method to holistically transform a person’s health came from working directly on the abdominal area while simultaneously transmitting chi or life force.

 Chinese Medicine focuses on the concept of Chi or energy.
 Quality of health is evaluated by checking the movement of the Chi in each of the organ systems.
 The capacity to control the Chi, along with the exercises designed for this purpose, is called Chi-Kung.
-Thus Chi Nei Tsang is the art of applying Chi-Kung to the internal organ systems or Nei-Tsang (From Five Elements, Six Conditions, 2006 North Atlantic Books)
+Thus Chi Nei Tsang is the art of applying Chi-Kung to the internal organ systems or Nei-Tsang Gilles Marin / Five Elements, Six Conditions

 Master Mantak Chia, creator of the modern form of Chi Nei Tsang, practiced Taoist disciplines under the tutelage of one of the last surviving White Cloud Taoist monks, One Cloud.
 In 1980, Master Chia brought this modality to the West.
 These teachings are the core of the "Universal Tao System” offered and taught in Chiang Mai, Thailand.
 In the West at the Chi Nei Tsang Institute in Oakland, CA., under the guidance of Master Gilles Marin.

-To learn more about the documented benefits of regular Chi King practice open and/or download the PDF below.
-This compilation of research results is a deep look at the amazing life health enhancing benefits of this ancient practice.
-But at the heart of it all...Chi King and Chi Nei Tsang, ultimately help you simply ENJOY LIFE more!
+To learn more about the documented benefits of regular Qigong practice open and/or download the PDF below.
+This compilation of research results is a deep look at the amazing life health enhancing benefits of this ancient practice, so you can enjoy life more.

 Ongoing Meet-up Event - Chi Nei Tsang Share & Learn